User: Crompton Greaves, India

 The Result – Algae and Scale was gone

-MERUS was installed ahead of the cooling tower, where a lot of algae could be found.
-Also MERUS Rings were installed ahead of the heat exchanger for the compressor and at the inlet of the jacket of the vessel.
+One Merus Ring was installed ahead of the cooling tower, where a lot of algae could be found.
+Additionally ahead of the heat exchanger for the compressor and at the inlet of the jacket of the vessel one more Merus Ring has been installed.
 As this is a rather small loop, with these two MEURS rings, we have treated the entire cooling water system.

-The performance of the compressor was stable and when the heat exchanger was opened by routine inspection after 3 month, the scale was almost totally gone.
-All the heat exchanger tubes were totally clean, there was no cleaning required as in the past, just washing the surfaces.
-The result at this heat exchanger is now stable for more than 5 years.
+The performance of the compressor was stable.
+When the heat exchanger was opened by routine inspection after 3 months, the scale was almost totally gone.
+All heat exchanger tubes were clean.
+There was no extensive cleaning required as in the past, just washing the surfaces from time to time was sufficient.
+This heat exchanger is now stable for more than 5 years.

 The algae at the cooling tower are gone, only little spots can be found today.
-The customer is not adding any chemicals to their system either, which leads to even more savings.
+No need anymore for the customer to add any chemicals to their system either, which leads to even more savings.
 The ROI of this installation was about 2 month.
-See as well enclosed certificate.